dsdanielpark/open-interview/README.md

 # Open Interview

-Open Interview Assistant simplifies your job interview preparation by leveraging AI technology from leading platforms like OpenAI, Anthropic, and Google.
-It generates relevant technical interview questions and answers tailored to your job description and resume.
+The Open Interview Assistant streamlines your job interview prep with AI from OpenAI, Anthropic, and Google, *creating customized technical and personality interview Q&As* based on your resume and job description.

 ## Features

-- 📄 Automatic Q&A Generation: Create technical interview questions and answers from job descriptions and resumes.
+- **Automatic Q&A Generation:** Create technical interview questions and answers from job descriptions and resumes.
-- 🗂 Document Creation: Generate Word documents (.docx) with the interview Q&A.
+- **Document Creation:** Generate Word documents (.docx) with the interview Q&A.
-- 🔊 Audio Files: Convert Q&A into audio files for listening practice.
+- **Audio Files:** Convert Q&A into audio files for listening practice.
-- ⚙️ Customizable Parameters: Adjust settings like job position, interview type, language, and sentence length.
+- **Customizable Parameters:** Adjust settings like job position, interview type, language, and sentence length.

 <br>